Magic of Human Touch

 By: Rommer Dizon, PT

 A couple of weeks ago, for some reason, I was having mild fever and chills.
 This happened around 11 pm.
 I could not sleep and whenever I did fall asleep, I woke up feeling very cold.
 Yes, I’ve had my full vaccination since January, so Covid-19 is not an option at this time.
 That is why I don’t understand what is happening.
-So, there I was covered in 2 layers of blanket with a space heater on the side of my bed.
+So, there I was covered in 2 layers of the blanket with a space heater on the side of my bed.
 I thought I have no choice but to wake up my wife and tell her I’m not feeling well and I needed some medication downstairs.

 In physical therapy, we have a skill called manual therapy.
-You can say it might be same like a massage but very different.
+You can say it might be the same as a massage but very different.
 Manual therapy has a wider scope than massage therapy.
-With manual therapy we can perform joint mobilization which “mimics” the physiological movement of a joint without actually moving the body part (I can explain this in another topic).
+With manual therapy, we can perform joint mobilization which “mimics” the physiological movement of a joint without actually moving the body part (I can explain this in another topic).
 We can also give soft tissue mobilization (similar to massage, actually massage falls under this) or manual stretch (tight hamstring?
 No problem).
 Physical therapists will use this skill depending on a patients’ need.
 This skill is very effective in relieving pain, and now I understand why.

 So next time you’re feeling down, hug somebody.
 If you’re feeling happy, give someone a high five or a fist bump.
 And if you’re having some kind of pain, go see your physical therapist, and we will help you get rid of that pain.